ioistired/fedi-mirror-bot/README.md

 $ ./mirror_bot.py
 ```

-Every time you run mirror_bot.py, the timestamp of the last post on the original account
+Every time you run mirror_bot.py, all posts since the last run will be mirrored.
-will be checked against the timestamp file.
-If newer, the last post will be mirrored.

-This should therefore be run as often as the original bot posts (e.g. using cron),
-because any less often and the bot will miss some posts.

 ## License